Stair Lift Prices and More: The Ultimate Stairlift Guide

 Types of Stair Lifts:

-The most common and economical type of stair lift is always going to be a straight rail stair lift.
-This type of stair lift comes with a standardized rail that can be cut to fit any straight staircase.
-There are a number of different manufacturers to choose from if you have a straight staircase; we most often recommend Bruno for their lift quality, warranties, and customer reviews.
+The most common and economical type of stair lift is a straight rail stair lift for an indoor staircase.
+Straight stair lifts come with a standardized rail that can be cut to fit any average straight staircase.
+There are a number of different manufacturers to choose from if you have a straight staircase; we most often recommend Bruno for their lift quality, vertical designed rail, warranties, and customer reviews.
+Weight capacities for straight rail stair lifts range between 300-600 lbs.
+For added safety and/or comfort, there are several manual and power upgrade options available if needed.
+Straight stair lifts are the quickest for us to install and can be your way of regaining access to an upstairs bedroom or basement laundry room.

-If a staircase has curves, turns, or intermediate landings, then a curved rail stair lift will be needed.
-The rails of the curved models are custom-built by the manufacturers, which means that their turn-around time is much longer than for straight rail lifts.
+If a staircase has curves, turns, or intermediate landings, then a curved rail stair lift will be needed to gain access to an additional floor level of a home.
+The rails of the curved models are custom-built by the manufacturers.
 Manufacturers use a technical photo system to ensure the rail is built to fit the exact design of your staircase.
+While there are modular style curved rails available, we prefer to only sell ones that are custom build to provide the safest and most durable solution.

 A wheelchair lift or ramp is often the best accessible solution for businesses, schools, churches, and even the common areas of condominiums.
-However, when a commercial building has limited room, a safety accommodation such as a commercial stair lift is the next best option.
+However, when a commercial or public building is limited on space, and budget is an issue, a safety accommodation such as a commercial stair lift is the next best option.
+The commercial stair lift model that we offer comes with a 400 lb. weight capacity, are most commonly installed in churches and other places of worship.

 Stair Lift Options

 To enhance the safety and usability of your stair lift, there are a variety of additional options available.
-Please note that some options discussed below may not be available on all stair lift models.
+Please note that some options discussed below may not be available on all stair lift models offered by Lifeway Mobility.

 Power Folding Footrest:

-A power-folding footrest is commonly added when the person who will be using the lift cannot bend down to fold the footrest up and down.
-With this option, the footrest can be easily be folded up or down by the push of a button, which will be located on the armrest of the chair.
+Standard: A power-folding footrest is commonly added when the person who will be using the lift cannot bend down to fold the footrest up and down.
+When lifting the seat of the chair up, the footrest will automatically fold with it.
+Push the seat down and the footrest will come down automatically.

 Power Swivel Seat: